The Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS) were introduced to help fight worldwide tax evasion.

 Who is reportable?

-If you're a tax resident in another participating country outside the UK, then we'll share the information about you and your accounts with HMRC, which may then be shared with the tax authority where you are tax resident.
+If you're a tax resident in another participating country outside the UK, we'll share the information about you and your accounts with HMRC.
+HMRC might then share this information with the tax authority where you’re a tax resident.

 What information is required?